|Remembering Paul Melone

 19th century buildings in town, and as we travel roads that were Native American trails and colonial

-Sometimes the 21st century literally collides with the 18th century, for example, when tractor trailers fail
+Sometimes the 21st century literally collides with the 18th century, for example, when tractor trailers fail to

-is a challenge.
+challenge.
 Our major events of the year help to meet this challenge and reflect the link between

 preservation and conservation.